tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 ### Word Navigation

 - Go to the beginning of the next word: `w` or `W`:
-  - `w` defines a "word" is a sequence of letters, digits, and underscores, OR a sequence of other non-blank characters (like punctuation), separated by whitespace.
+  - `w` defines a "word" is a sequence of letters, digits, and underscores, OR a sequence of other non-blank characters (like punctuation), separated by whitespace, `:`, `-`, etc (configurable).
-  - `W` defines a "WORD" is simply a sequence of any non-blank characters, separated only by whitespace (spaces, tabs, newlines).
+  - `W` defines a "WORD" is simply a sequence of any non-blank characters, separated **only by whitespace** (spaces, tabs, newlines).
-- Use `w` for smaller jumps between code elements/punctuation, and `W` for bigger jumps across code separated only by spaces.
+- Use `w` for smaller, more fine-grain jumps, and `W` for bigger jumps across code separated only by spaces.

 - Jump of the end of the current word: `e` & `E`